 (The CAS Board of Directors approved the code above on November 12, 2006, effective with the Spring 2008 exam sitting.)

-A copy of the Casualty Actuarial Society Rules of Procedure for Disciplinary Actions Involving Candidates is available in the Exams & Admissions section of the CAS website under "Candidate's Code of Ethics."
+A copy of the Casualty Actuarial Society Rules of Procedure for Disciplinary Actions Involving Candidates is available on the CAS website.